 Any changes in the feet should be brought to the attention of the older adult’s primary care physician; plus, it’s always a good idea to set up routine appointments for your senior loved one with a podiatrist, who will provide nail care and maintain a close watch for any possible problems.

-At-Home Care Company can help in many ways to ensure older adults’ feet are as healthy as possible, such as:
+At-Home Care Company can help in many ways to ensure healthy feet for seniors, such as:

 - Transport to medical appointments